- Low-traffic and low-transactional websites can be optimised without testing

 - Do qualitative and quantitative research

-– Implement the things your research reveals that need addressing and look for a 20 per cent uplift
+- Implement the things your research reveals that need addressing and look for a 20% uplift

 - When you reach 500 transactions a month then start testing

-Testing is not all of conversion optimisation; it is a part of it.
-Which means you can optimise low traffic, low transactional websites.
+Conversion optimisation is not just about testing; it is a part of it.
+Which means you can optimise a low-traffic website and even low-transactional websites.
 In fact, there is a lot that you can do to improve your conversion performance.

-Here is a seven-step checklist that will help you to optimise a low traffic/transactional website.
+Here is a seven-step checklist that will help you to optimise a low-traffic website or low-transactional website.